 A lot of the swirling of the ink happens while the shoes are drying.
-Let the shoes dry completely before wearing.
+Let the shoes dry completely before wearing them.

-Here are what our tie dyed shoes looked like the next day after letting them dry over night.
+Here is what our tie-dyed shoes looked like the next day after letting them dry overnight.

 Liza's Rainbow Tie Dye Shoes.